Sunday, 26 April 2015

 Third Sunday after Pascha

-The Third Sunday after Pascha is of semi-double rite and its liturgical colour is white.
+The Third Sunday after Pascha is of semi-double rite and its liturgical colour, from Mattins, is white.
 It is also the Sunday within the Octave of the Solemnity of St. Joseph.
 The Gospel pericopes from St. John's Gospel have the LORD telling the Disciples that in a little while He will be going to the Father.

 At Prime and the Hours the hymns have the Paschal Doxology.
 At Prime the Dominical preces are omitted due to the Octave.

 Mass is sung after Terce.
-The Gloria is sung, the second collect is of the Octave.
-There is no third collect as it is a Sunday within an Octave.
+The Gloria is sung, the second collect is of SS Cletus and Marcellinus, the third collect is of the Octave of St. Joseph.
 The Creed is sung and the Paschaltide preface is sung.

 Masses other than Conventual Masses may all be of the Solemnity of St. Joseph.
 Before the reform of 1911-13 this feast was celebrated on the Third Sunday after Pascha.
 The Mass Adjutor is sung, as on the feast.
 The Gloria is sung, the second collect is of the Sunday, the Creed is sung.
 The preface is of St. Joseph and the last Gospel is of the Sunday.
 The liturgical colour is white.

-Vespers are of the Sunday with the Dominical psalms sung under a single antiphon.
-After the collect of the Sunday commemorations are sung of the following Office of SS Nereus & Others and of the Octave of St Joseph.
+At Vespers the Dominical psalms sung under a single antiphon, Alleluia.
+After the collect of the Sunday commemorations are sung of the following Office of St. Peter Canisius, of SS Cletus and Marcellinus and of the Octave.
 The Paschal Commemoration of the Cross is omitted due to the Octave.
 At Compline the Domincal preces are also omitted due to the Octave.

 Art: Jerome Nadal